Song

 How much did 505 make in total?

-505 does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+505 does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does 505 make per stream?